AveryHowell/InterplanetaryDeliveryProject-University-/README.md

 # InterplanetaryDeliveryProject
-C++ program that familiarizes programmer with classes to simulate a delivery service
+C++ program that familiarizes programmer with classes to simulate a delivery service by evaluating weight and money while outputting transport logs.

-**Please see specification document for full details
+**Please see specification document for full details**